bajohn/serverlessconf2019/example/Queries.md

 - Map over these attributes in Queries
 - aggregate queries by SMO_code
 - filter by SMO_code based on question
-- return result back to it
+- return result back result

 Questions